maximum-power41/Balancing-For-Better/README.md

 ### RoadMap:
 * Make diamond armor, weapons, and tools more rare or unavailable in villager trades.
 * Rebalance enchantments.
+  * This can include adding or removing anchantments and changing their mechanics.
 * Make lingering potions made with bottles of honey instead of dragon's breath.
 * Make villager trades stay the same per villager profession instance.
 (No more rerolling a villager's trades by breaking their "job site" block.)
+* Make the penalty for anvil uses less or remove it.

-*Note: Roadmap is subject to change.*
+_Note: Roadmap is subject to change._